punkoffice/SpeedoBLE/README.md

 # SpeedoBLE for the Watchy smartphone

 This needs an app to provide data to it.
 Currently it only works with this iOS app https://github.com/punkoffice/SpeedoBLE-iOS

+### Connecting
 Make sure Watchy is in "waiting" state before running the iOS app.
-If Watchy is "sleeping" state, press any of the buttons to wake it up.
+If Watchy is in "sleeping" state, press any of the buttons to wake it up.
+If the Watchy says "Disconnected" on its screen, its still acting as a bluetooth client and needs to be fully disconnected by forgetting the device in your bluetooth settings.

+When you first open the app on your iPhone you should get a "Bluetooth Pairing Request" prompt.
+This sets up Watchy as a server which receives custom data (time and GPS) from the iPhone.
+A few seconds like you should get a "Allow Watchy to display your iPhone notifications" prompt.
+This sets up Watchy as a client to iOS notification services so it can receive text messages.
+If this prompt fails to show then Watchy may already be connected in the list of bluetooth devices and will need to be forgotten from your iPhone settings before trying this again.

+### Disconnecting
+You will need to close the iPhone app (swipe it away) to disconnect the server then "forget the device" from your bluetooth settings to disconnect the client.

 ### Text message notifications
 Text messages will arrive from the iPhone.
 It will disappear after a few seconds or if you press the bottom-right button.